 Complete your application

 After you collect the right information, you’re ready to get started on your online application.
-It will take about 30 minutes to complete all four sections — My Information, My Schools, Residency, Choose Major — and review your application prior to submission.
+You will complete four sections — My Information, My Schools, Residency, Choose Major — and review your application prior to submission.

-Select a business degree program while applying to ensure you are considered for direct admission to ASU’s W. P. Carey School of Business.
+Select a business degree program while applying to ensure you are considered for direct admission to the W. P. Carey School of Business at ASU.
 You can search for your program of choice by college, campus location, or by keyword.
-Searching by college (W. P. Carey School of Business) is the best way to quickly view all our undergraduate degrees — keep in mind that you can always change your major and/or campus (for some programs) after you’ve been admitted.
+Searching by college (W. P. Carey School of Business) is the best way to quickly view all our undergraduate degrees — keep in mind that you can always change your major or campus (for some programs) after you’ve been admitted.